-Sunday, August 27, 2006 ROBERT R.M.
-VERCHICK
+Sunday, August 27, 2006

+By ROBERT R.M.
+VERCHICK Special to the Press-Register

 Nobody expected New Orleans to be fully recovered one year after Katrina.
-The task is just too big.
-But the pace of recovery in the Big Easy is so slow that it might be better to recast the city's informal slogan - the "City That Care Forgot" - to something more accurate: the "City That's Been Forgotten."
+The task was just too big.
+But the pace of recovery in the Big Easy is so slow that it might be better to recast the city's informal slogan -- "the city that care forgot" to something more accurate: "the City That's Been Forgotten."

 That, at least, is how many of my fellow New Orleanians feel.
-We didn't expect to be back to normal by this point, but we hoped normal might at least be coming into view.
-Instead, many neighborhoods in the city remain entirely uninhabitable; key reconstruction decisions are on hold; city services - like trash removal in a city filled with trash - are infrequent and unreliable; and critical health and safety issues are brushed aside.
+We didn't expect to be back to normal by this point, but we had hoped that "normal" might at least be coming into view.

+Instead, many neighborhoods in the city remain entirely uninhabitable.
+Key reconstruction decisions are on hold.
+City services -- like trash removal in a city filled with trash -- are infrequent and unreliable.
+And critical health and safety issues are brushed aside.

-In important ways, the failure to move with dispatch to clean and reconstruct New Orleans is as shocking an abdication of responsibility by federal and local officials as the bungling of the emergency preparedness efforts that transformed a natural disaster into a man-made cataclysm.
+In important ways, the failure to move with dispatch to clean and reconstruct New Orleans is as shocking an abdication of responsibility by federal and local officials as the bungling of the emergency preparedness efforts that transformed a natural disaster into a manmade cataclysm.

-The Federal Emergency Management Agency - the acronym for which is used in these parts as a synonym for "foul," as in, "they've got that all FEMA'd up" - has been unsurprisingly slow in addressing continuing emergency needs of the city's displaced.
+The Federal Emergency Management Agency -- the acronym for which is used in these parts as a synonym for "foul," as in, "they've got that all FEMA'd up" -- has been unsurprisingly slow in addressing continuing emergency needs of the city's displaced residents.

 Thousands of trailers that should have been in place within weeks of the storm took months to arrive in many neighborhoods.

 In St. Bernard Parish, 1,600 families are still waiting for such shelter.
-In the Ninth Ward, some residents - including the elderly - camp out in half-gutted homes without electricity.
+In the Ninth Ward, some residents -- including the elderly -- camp out in half-gutted homes without electricity.

-The Army Corps of Engineers - the federal agency whose levees failed when construction mistakes were subjected to Katrina's fury - is planning to rebuild levees capable of withstanding storms no worse than Katrina, though nearly everyone agrees stronger storms are on the way.
+The Army Corps of Engineers -- the federal agency whose levees failed when construction mistakes were subjected to Katrina's fury -- is planning to rebuild levees capable of withstanding storms no worse than Katrina, though nearly everyone agrees that stronger storms are on the way.

 Despite the many promises President Bush has made to New Orleans, he has so far avoided any specifics on future levee protection.

-The Environmental Protection Agency recently declared its city-wide work in the area is largely over - a conclusion that stands in stark contrast to EPA's own data showing disturbingly unhealthy levels of lead contamination in 14 neighborhoods across the city.
-From the beginning, EPA has downplayed public health worries about the brew of diesel fuel, petrochemicals and other toxics swept throughout the city by floodwaters.
-And rather than taking an aggressive approach to cleaning up the mess, it relied on time and the elements to handle the problem instead.
-Now, a year later, EPA is declaring victory and withdrawing, continuing to ignore and downplay ominous data as it goes.
-The result is a city still buried in debris, shorn of affordable housing, and, for these reasons, largely uninhabited.
+The Environmental Protection Agency recently declared that its citywide work in the area is largely over -- a conclusion that stands in stark contrast to the EPA's own data showing disturbingly unhealthy levels of lead contamination in 14 neighborhoods across the city.

+From the beginning, the EPA has downplayed public health worries about the brew of diesel fuel, petrochemicals and other toxics swept throughout the city by flood waters.
+Rather than taking an aggressive approach to cleaning up the mess, it relied on time and the elements to handle the problem.

+Now, a year later, the EPA is declaring victory and withdrawing, continuing to ignore and downplay ominous data as it goes.
+The result is a city still buried in debris, shorn of affordable housing and, for these reasons, largely uninhabited.

 Equally important, the federal government has shown only half-hearted interest in devising a plan for restoring the vast swaths of hurricane-dissipating wetland areas.

-For generations, Louisiana's coast was sliced and diced so the nation could benefit from Louisiana's off-shore oil wealth.
-But getting Congress to plow a meaningful fraction of federal off-shore oil and gas revenue into coastal restoration has been like pulling teeth.
+For generations, Louisiana's coast was sliced and diced so that the nation could benefit from Louisiana's offshore oil wealth.
+But getting Congress to plow a meaningful fraction of federal offshore oil and gas revenue into coastal restoration has been like pulling teeth.